nickyhajal/world-domination-summit/_content/faqs.md

 ### How can I get a ticket?

 Tickets for WDS are only offered two or three times a year, and they go quickly.
 There is no fast-track or secret process to get a ticket; they are all offered on a first-come, first-served basis.
-The best way to be informed of opportunities to register for next year is to join the 2014 waiting list.
+The best way to be informed of opportunities to register for next year is to join the 2015 <a href="http://worlddominationsummit.com/register">waiting list.</a>

 Please note: once tickets are gone, they're gone.
 We do not hold any tickets back for higher-priced sales later, nor do we sell tickets at the door.